Anabolic steroids – Adon Health Skip to content

 • Self-medication for libido or self-esteem problems

-In medical applications, the dose and course of the drug are closely monitored.
-In cases of misuse, however, these safeguards are lacking, and the risks increase exponentially.
+In medical use, dosage and course are closely monitored.
+In misuse, however, these safeguards are absent, and the risks increase exponentially.

 Side effects and risks